gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

     Let us first perform a short (20 picoseconds) equilibration in the NVT ensemble.
-In the NVT ensemble, the number of atom (N) and volume (V) are maintained fixed, and the temperature (T) is adjusted using a thermostat.
+In the NVT ensemble, the number of atoms (N) and the volume (V) are maintained fixed, and the temperature (T) is adjusted using a thermostat.

 ..  container:: justify

-    Let use write a new input script called *nvt.mdp*, and save it in the *inputs/* folder.
+    Let us write a new input script called *nvt.mdp*, and save it in the *inputs/* folder.
 Copy the following lines into it:

 ..  code-block:: bw